jcbendernh/PowerBIPipelines/README.md

 For more on this topic check out [Microsoft Power BI Cmdlets for Windows PowerShell and PowerShell Core](https://docs.microsoft.com/en-us/powershell/power-bi/overview?view=powerbi-ps)

 To prepare for this section, create 3 workspaces:  Dev, Test, and Production.
-Upload a report into the Dev workspace and create a dsahboard in the Dev workspace so that you have a dataset, report and dashboard in your Dev workspace.
+Upload a report into the Dev workspace and create a dashboard in the Dev workspace so that you have a dataset, report and dashboard in your Dev workspace.
 Do not add any assets to the other workspaces.

 1. First we need to connect to the Power BI service.
 For the command below we are connecting as the Azure AD user, when running this, it will open an authentication prompt to connect as that user.
     ```powershell
     Connect-PowerBIServiceAccount
     ```
-    You can utilize other signin options.
+    You can utilize other sign in options.
 They are detailed at [onnect-PowerBIServiceAccount](https://docs.microsoft.com/en-us/powershell/module/microsoftpowerbimgmt.profile/connect-powerbiserviceaccount?view=powerbi-ps)

 2. We will now create our pipeline using the code below.
 Make sure to capture the id from the results after the script completes successfully.
     ```powershell